by Kara-Leah Grant

 This is Tantra.
 Taking what’s going on in our lives right here right now and working with it.
 When we’re able to do this, our night on the booze can turn into something that helps us see our shadows, identify our samskaras, and release old fears.
 And when that happens, we’re far less likely to have another boozy night next weekend because we’ve addressed the underlying triggers.

 Don’t take my word for it though.
-Like any practice, this is something that has to be done.
+Like any practice, this is something that has to be done – experiment for yourself.

 So next time you find yourself in the middle of drinking too much, think mindfulness, think loving-kindness, think self-inquiry.
 Be with your experience, as it’s unfolding, and love yourself through the process.
 Dare to look at your shadow, your triggers, and your samskaras.